 Practical tips

 Arrive before noon to get a good position along the Paseo de la Victoria or Avenida República Argentina.
-The parade starts around 12:00 and lasts 2–3 hours.
+The parade starts around 12:00 and lasts approximately 2 hours, with the last floats reaching El Arena fairground around 2:00 PM.
 Wear colourful clothing if you want to feel part of it.
 Best views near the Glorieta Ciudades Hiroshima y Nagasaki and Glorieta Media Luna.
 Bring water and a camera.
 Combine with a morning visit to the Mezquita, then head to the avenues for the parade.